 3) Now scroll all the way to the bottom of the list of available apps.

-Any legacy apps built with the watchOS 1, 2 or 3 SDK are listed here.
+Any legacy Apple Watch apps built with the watchOS 1, 2 or 3 SDK are listed here

 5) Choose an unsupported app from the list, then tap it.

-6) From there, tap Delete App & Associate Data if you’d like to do just that.
+6) From there, tap the option Delete App & Associate Data to do just that.

 “These apps don’t work with watchOS 5 and must be updated to continue using them,” reads Apple’s description.
 “If no update is available, contact the app developer for more information.”

-You could reach out to the app developer in question and ask them if they are planning on releasing a compatibility update anytime soon, but good luck with that.
+You could follow Apple’s advice and reach out to the app’s developer to ask them if they plan on releasing a compatibility update anytime soon.
+Some apps won’t be updated at all, however.

-That’s because major apps—like Google Maps, Amazon, eBay, Twitter, Twitterrific, Instagram and others—no longer offer a watchOS component because their developers can no longer justify spending time and pouring resources into their development and maintenance.
+Some pretty major apps—like Google Maps, Amazon, eBay, Twitter, Twitterrific, Instagram and others—no longer offer a watchOS component because their makers can no longer justify spending time and pouring resources into development and maintenance.